Mental Health Issues

 This all means that measures need to be in place to help the vulnerable in all stages of life.
 There is a bias towards childhood, with the thought that a good start will lessen the issues in later life.
 However, we cannot ignore the end of life care.

-Age Is Just One Of The Factors To Consider Here.
-The Other Is Proportionate Universalism
+Age Is One Of The Factors To Consider Here, Proportionate Universalism Is The Other

 There is also the fact that any action taken need to occur across society and in proportion to the need of the individual, or community.
 This is proportionate universalism.
 This means a strategy that can be implemented on a worldwide scale.
 Essentially, from a wealthy state in the US to a poorer nation in Africa, with a proportional response based on need.

 Class and wealth are important issues at the risk of mental health issues.
 This is because of status, provision of care, standards of living and access to resources.
 Researchers have seen that while there is growing recognition of mental health issues in wealthier, first-world countries.

 There is a gap between them and lower-income, developing nations.
 There is, therefore, a strong call to raise awareness, improve research and increase opportunities in these poorer areas.